Karl T. Pflock: Career

 After graduation, Pflock was employed at IBM in San Jose, CA, before becoming an intelligence officer with the Central Intelligence Agency in 1966.
 He remained in that post until 1972.

 In 1972, Pflock was hired by the American Enterprise Institute, where he worked full-time as a senior editor.
 During this time, he also served as consulting or contributing editor to Arlington House Publishers, Libertarian Review, Reason magazine, and Eternity Science Fiction.

 In 1981, Pflock was appointed senior staff member and publications director of the House Republican Conference, working for Jack Kemp primarily on matters of defense.
 In 1983, he served as Special Assistant for Defense, Space, and Science and Technology to Ken Kramer before being appointed Deputy Assistant Secretary of Defense for Operational Test and Evaluation in 1985.
 He served under the Reagan Administration.

 From 1989 to 1992, Pflock worked as a senior strategic planner for BDM International, the U.S. Department of Energy and other corporate agencies.
 His focus was on environmental restoration and waste management of nuclear test sites.

+Books

-Roswell in Perspective (RiP)
+Roswell in Perspective

 In 1992, Pflock began to research and write about UFOs full-time.
 He focused his research on Roswell, the 1947 incident in which material—metallic fabric glued to strange sticks—was recovered from an alleged alien crash site.
 For many believers, this physical evidence proved their case for the existence of flying saucers.